rfreynol/saddlesore1000/README.md

 This repo documents my attempt at riding the Saddlesore 1000 - a 1000 mile motorcycle ride in 24 hours.
+The plan is to start in Gallup, New Mexico and take I-40 east to Arkansas, crossing the 1000 mile mark just outside of Russellville, AR.

 <img src="images/route.jpg" alt="The Route" width="600">